NeuroRehabilitation 2026

 - A learning experience to heighten your success in effectively and efficiently helping your patients gain the skills that will improve their health, function, and quality of life

-In addition to being live streamed, all sessions will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
-Recordings will be available for 90 days after the conclusion of the course.
+In addition to being live streamed, all sessions and breakouts will be recorded and placed in the online course library, enabling registrants to view them at their convenience.
+Recordings will be available for viewing for 90 days after the conclusion of the course.
+All live streaming and recorded sessions and concurrent breakouts are eligible for AMA PRA Category 1 Credits™ and other relevant credits.
+(Note: Evaluations must be completed within 30 days in order to receive CME credit.)

 2026 Course Highlights